 The type of production is also diverse, ranging from highly extensive systems over thousands of kilometres, as with game and sheep farming, to highly intensive as is the case with modern pork and poultry production facilities.

-Whether small or large, what makes South African farmers great is the way in which they are able to make the most of what they have with very little help from outsiders.
+Whether small or large, what makes farming in South Africa great is the way in which they are able to make the most of what they have with very little help from outsiders.
 This has awarded South African farmers with the reputation of being among the most efficient and innovative producers in the world.

 The commercial production of aquatic plants and animals is called aquaculture and can be divided into freshwater aquaculture and sea or saltwater aquaculture.
 Seawater aquaculture is also termed ‘mariculture’....more